blumx116/blumx116.github.io/_posts/2020-08-11-reachabilty.md

 ## Details

 The authors structure their R-network as a siamese network.
 More specifically, for two observations $$o_1$$ and $$o_2$$, $$R(o_1, o_2) = C(E(o_1), E(o_2))$$.
-In otherwords, they use the same network to encode both observations, then they attempt to predict the 'distance'.
+In other words, they use the same network to encode both observations, then they attempt to predict the 'distance'.
 To get training samples for it, the authors take sequences of observations, and select two at random.
 The classifier is then supposed to do logistic regression, classifying whether or not the two observations occurred within $$k$$ timesteps of each other.
 1 means that they are likely to co-occur within $$k$$ steps and 0 means they are not.